Special Events FAQ

 Moon bounces are limited to one per shelter rental and may not exceed the following dimensions (20' length, 20' width, 17' height).
 Moon bounces companies must have a current certificate insurance on file, naming the City as an additional insured.
 Moon Bounce Insurance Information.

 Do you have any other locations where I can hold a wedding or wedding reception?

-Yes, you may opt to rent the Ragan Community Centeror the Seminole Garden Center.
+Yes, you may opt to rent the Seminole Garden Center.
 If you can't find a suitable date at either location, you can take a look at our other Community Centers.
-Ragan and Seminole are the only facilities rented through the Office of Special Events.
+The Seminole Community Center is the only facility rented through the Office of Special Events.
 The other Community Centers are rented by the on-site staff at these facilities.

 How do I rent a picnic shelter?